 “Maybe because of the border.
 Maybe it’s because of Kamala’s personality.
 And she also did kind of a terrible job at being vice president.” —Josie Savodnik, age 9

-CORRECTION: A previous version of The Front Page incorrectly said there wasn't a single county in the country in which Kamala Harris outperformed Donald Trump.
-In fact, there was not a single county in the country in which Harris outperformed Joe Biden in 2020.
+CORRECTION: A previous version of The Front Page incorrectly said there wasn’t a single county in the country in which Kamala Harris outperformed Donald Trump.
+In fact, there wasn’t a single state in the country in which Harris outperformed Joe Biden’s 2020 numbers by 3 percent or more.
 This has been updated.
 The Free Press regrets the error.

 Support The Free Press by becoming a paid subscriber today: